-The upper part of a bridge consisting of structural system in the form of beams, girders, arches, suspension cable & truss etc. is called superstructure.
-The function of superstructure is to provide carriageway over which the traffic moves with safety.
+The upper part of a bridge consisting of a structural system in the form of beams, girders, arches, suspension cable & truss etc. is called superstructure.
+The function of the superstructure is to provide carriageway over which the traffic moves with safety.

 The end supports of bridge superstructure are called abutments.
 Abutments are provided to support the superstructure and to retain the earth pressure on their back.